veloce-js/velocejs/packages/config/README.md

 ## veloce.config.js

-This is the default file name; we also support `veloce.config.ts`
+This is the default file name; we also support `veloce.config.cjs` (Must be in commonJs format)

 For example: